 First, cancellation of removal is precluded if a noncitizen committed a \$1182(a)(2) offense during the initial seven years of residence, even if (as in Barton's case) the conviction occurred after the seven years elapsed.
 In other words, as Congress specified in the statute and as the BIA and the Courts of Appeals have recognized, the date of commission of the offense is the key date for purposes of calculating whether the noncitizen committed a \$1182(a)(2) offense during the initial seven years of residence.
-See In re Perez, record of prior crimes.
+See In re Perez, 22 I. & N. Dec.
+689, 693-694 (BIA 1999) (date of comof removal, regardless of whether the noncitizen has an additional record of prior crimes.

-22 I. & N. Dec.
-689, 693-694 (BIA 1999) (date of commission is controlling date); see also Heredia, 865 F. 3d, at 70-71 ("the date of the commission of the offense governs the computation of a lawful permanent resident's continuous residency in the United States"); Calix, 784 F. 3d, at 1012 ("Once he was convicted of the offense" referred to in \$1182(a)(2), "he was rendered inadmissible to the United States.
+mission is controlling date); see also Heredia, 865 F. 3d, at 70-71 ("the date of the commission of the offense governs the computation of a lawful permanent resident's continuous residency in the United States"); Calix, 784 F. 3d, at 1012 ("Once he was convicted of the offense" referred to in § 1182(a)(2), "he was rendered inadmissible to the United States.
 His accrual of continuous residence was halted as of the date he committed that offense").